SukkoPera/OpenAmigaDriveSwitcher/README.md

 You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2.
 This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions.

-A copy of the full license is included in file [LICENSE.pdf].
+A copy of the full license is included in file [LICENSE.pdf](LICENSE.pdf).
 In order to properly deal with its terms, please see [LICENSE_HOWTO.pdf].

-The contact points for information about manufactured Products (see section 4.2) are listed in [PRODUCT.md].
+The contact points for information about manufactured Products (see section 4.2) are listed in file [PRODUCT.md](PRODUCT.md).

-Any modifications made by Licensees (see section 3.4.b) shall be recorded in [CHANGES.md].
+Any modifications made by Licensees (see section 3.4.b) shall be recorded in file [CHANGES.md](CHANGES.md).

 The Documentation Location of the original project is https://github.com/SukkoPera/OpenAmigaDriveSwitcher/.